Gentilly Terrace and Gardens

 Gentilly Terrace and Gardens Improvement Association

-At our last meeting, Bob Simms of Safe Cams NOLA made a most informative presentation about the use of security cameras for private homes and businesses.
+At a recent meeting, Bob Simms of Safe Cams NOLA made a most informative presentation about the use of security cameras for private homes and businesses.

 Please see the information here at this link for a good overview of video surveillance.